ommpanigrahi08/python-journey-/README.md

 Day 7:
 -Made a functioning task managing program which can actually be used in daily life.
 Used lists, and list traversal.

+Day 8:
+-Upgrading the task manager by adding numbers to tasks, allowing users to operate thee program with numbers instead of writing out sentences.